Dandielo/premake5-fastbuild/README.md

 ### Remarks
 So far this module works only on Windows machines with Visual Studio Community or Profesional installed.

-### Visual Studio projects
+### Command line options
+All additional premake5 command line options available with this module.

+#### --fb-vstudio
-You can generate FastBuild targets which can be used to generate a Visual Studio soluton which uses FastBuild instead of the default compiler.
+Whith this option you can generate FastBuild targets which can be used to generate a Visual Studio soluton which uses FastBuild instead of the default compiler.

-To enable this feature you need to use ``--fb-vstudio`` command line argument when generating fastbuild projects with premake5.
+#### --fb-cache-path=PATH
+Sets the .CachePath entry in the Settings section in the fastbuild {workspace}.bff file.
+This can be used instead of setting the FASTBUILD_CACHE_PATH enviroment variable.

 ## Contribute
 Any help is welcome!